nattsp/LanguageModelPresentation/TextPredictionNataliePhillips.md

 - As the document or email grows the word that are more correlated with the rest of the document will be presented higher in suggested word list.
 - Real time updating of words as you type.
 - Training set built around your companies current document set and unique language.
+The training sets will contain internal communications, reports and customer updates to train the model.
+- Use the hold out set to optimise a coefficient to of correlated words to increase accuracy.